IGS/gEAR/tests/README.md

 npm install --save-dev mocha chai playwright
 ```

-In the created package.json file, add within the outermost braces (you can append CLI options, like "--timeout" to this as well):
+In the created package.json file, add within the outermost braces (you can append CLI options, like "--timeout" to the test alias as well):

 ```json
 "scripts": {